rule

 Text 31

-He whose consciousness is fixed in the true self doesn't take notice of the standing, sitting, walking or lying down; urinating, eating food or doing whatever else that manifests from his conditioned nature.
+He whose consciousness is fixed in the true self doesn't give it a moment's thought whether he is standing, sitting, walking or lying down, urinating, eating food or doing whatever else that manifests from his conditioned nature.
+(Vedabase)

 Text 32

-The one intelligent doesn't take anything else as essential; whenever he sees the not really [independently] existing things of the senses, refutes he the separateness by logical inference, so that they are like in a dream that disappears after waking up.
+Someone intelligent doesn't take anything else for essential.
+Whenever he sees the not really [independently] existing things of the senses, he from his logic denies them their separateness, so that they are like the things of a dream that lose their value when one wakes up.
+(Vedabase)

 Text 33